netlab has dozens of system defaults that specify:

 Virtualization provider defaults (configuration file name, port mappings, provider-specific device defaults…)

-All system defaults, specified in global topology-defaults.yml file (shipped within netsim package directory), could be overwritten with topology- or user defaults:
+All system defaults specified in the global topology-defaults.yml file (shipped with netlab package) could be overwritten with topology- or user defaults:

 The topology defaults value is most commonly used to set default device type; you could also use it to set any other default parameter.
 For example, the following topology file builds a network of Cisco IOSv devices using a different value for the default IS-IS area: